ExploreIntelligence/SmartGrid/ReadMe.txt

 If two buses are connected with a transformer but not a transmission link, in this work, we assume that the two buses are very "close" to each other, and the distance is set as 0.5km.

 Instructions:
-1. The .vsd files are the computed Shortest Path Trees (SPT) for each IEEE test power system topology;
+1. The .jpg files show the computed Shortest Path Trees (SPT) for each IEEE test power system topology;

 2. The .xlsx files are the source data of each IEEE test power system;